farajabien/monee/.mycontext/01-prd.md

    - [Try for Free] button
    - Screenshot / demo video

-2. **How it works:** Three steps (Upload – Track – Reflect).
+2. **How it works:** Four steps (Income – Track – Debts – Reflect).

+3. **Income Tracking:** Visual showing multiple income sources with payday calendar — _"Know exactly when money comes in, so you can plan when it goes out."_

+4. **Debt Management:** Simple debt list with progress bars — _"Debts don't have to be stressful — just organized."_

-3. **ELTIW section:** Emotional headline — _“Every Little Thing I Want — because your money should make you happy, not guilty.”_
+5. **ELTIW section:** Emotional headline — _"Every Little Thing I Want — because your money should make you happy, not guilty."_

-4. **Daily check-in:** visual of checklist + quote “A 2-minute habit that changes your relationship with money.”
+6. **Daily check-in:** visual of checklist + quote "A 2-minute habit that changes your relationship with money."

-5. **Testimonials & Reviews:** short, relatable ones like:
+7. **Testimonials & Reviews:** short, relatable ones like:

-   > “I actually understand my money now.”
+   > "I actually understand my money now."
-   > “It’s like journaling for your finances.”
+   > "It's like journaling for your finances."
+   > "Finally, I can see my income and debts in one place."

-6. **Pricing:** Free trial, then Ksh 499 lifetime access.
+8. **Pricing:** Free trial, then Ksh 499 lifetime access.

    - No subscriptions.
    - Instant access via email.

-7. **CTA:** “Start your free 3-day trial today.”
+9. **CTA:** "Start your free 3-day trial today."

 ---